cutright/DVH-Analytics/README.md

 # DVH-Analytics-Desktop
 ### To run
-After all python dependencies installed, from the dvh-analytics-desktop directory:
+After all python dependencies installed, from the dvha directory:
-`python3 main.py`
+`python main.py`
 (does not support python2)

 Make sure you have a SQL database connection set: